Ianokane1/Vim-Vigor/README.md

 ### User Stories
 Throughout the project, I used the GitHub projects board to log all user stories as my project management tool.
 This helped me keep the focus on the necessary tasks as I would move them to the "in progress lane" as I'm working on the story.
 I would then move them to the "done" lane once the story has been completed.
 I would add new user stories during the project to keep track of the tasks that had to be done.

-Start of project user story board:
+Start of project user storyboard:
 ![user_story_board_start](documentation_assets/images/userstorynew.png)

-In Progress user story board:
+In Progress user storyboard:
 ![user_story_board_start](documentation_assets/images/userstoryinprogress.png)

-End of project the user story board:
+End of the project the user storyboard:
 ![user_story_board_finish](documentation_assets/images/userstorydone.png)

 ### Strategy Table